se-edu/addressbook-level3/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Parameters that is expected to only appear once in the command will be treated as an invalid command if you specified it multiple times.<br>
-  e.g. if you specify `p/12341234 p/56785678`, the application will treat this as an invalid command.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.